Aermoss/AeNC/README.md

 A programming language made with C++.

 ## Getting Started
-1) Open command prompt and type:
+1) To execute a AeNC code open command prompt and type:

 ```
 main.exe <filename>